-Fill your Valentine’s Day with deeds and words that fill the hearts of your family.
-Here are a few ideas to help you share the love.
+Fill your Valentine’s Day with deeds and words that will fill the hearts of your loved ones.

-Valentine’s Day is a fun opportunity to show your family you love them.
-You do it every day, but do it with a flare on this special day.
-They’ll love you for it.
-And you’ll be making memories they can carry in their hearts forever.
+Valentine’s Day is a fun opportunity to show your family and friends you love them.
+You do it every day, but you can do it with extra care on this special day.
+They’ll love you right back for it, and you’ll make memories they can carry in their hearts forever.

-These are the moments that help them through their hard times.
+These are the moments that help them through the ups and downs of life.
 We suggest you try some of these suggestions.
-Do the first one, then choose from the rest, or come up with your own ideas.
+Do the first one, then choose from the rest, or come up with some ideas on your own.

 1. Kiss your spouse with passion, first thing

-2. Wake up the kids with a love song
+2. Wake up kids (or friends) with a love song

-Both of you—mom and dad—sing it together, if possible.
+Send a social video of yourself or just dial their number and start singing.
 It doesn’t have to be good, just full of conviction.

 A good one is “Have I Told You Lately That I Love You?”
 To refresh your memory, here’s Rod Stewart’s version.
-Or choose whatever your favorite is.
+Or, choose whatever your favorite is.
 Be dramatic and have fun with it.
-Make your kids roll their eyeballs.
+Make your kids or friends roll their eyeballs.
 They’ll love it, even if they don’t act like it.
 That’s a promise.

 3. Make heart-shaped pancakes for breakfast

-Serve them up with syrup, whipping cream, peanut butter, fresh fruit and whatever else you and your kids love to slather on.
+Serve up some baked love with syrup, whipping cream, peanut butter, fresh fruit and whatever else you and your family love to slather on.
 Make it memorable.
 Really yummy food has a way of doing that.
 Here are some fun ideas from Pinterest.

-4. Put a love note into the kids’ and hubby’s lunch box or pocket
+4. Put a love note into your loved one’s lunch box or pocket

 Make sure it’s where you know they’ll find it.
 If the kids eat hot lunch, stick it on the cover of their math book.
 Just be sure it’s some place you know they’ll see it.
-For hubby, you might put it in his pocket—the one he puts his keys in.
+For spouse, you might put it in his or her pocket— the one they put their keys in.
 This note will put a smile on their faces and a warm feeling in their hearts.

 5. Ask family members for Valentine dinner ideas